sarajuliefrajtova/english-for-designer/04-voice-tone-style/malinna.md

-# Voice, Tone, and Style of Apple brand
+# Voice, Tone, and Style of Malinna brand

 <!-- Voice, Tone, and Style -->
 <!-- Voice and Tone (Style, too) -->